TheAgilityCollective/DNA/_docs/hack-summit.md

 next_section: crisplets.html
 ---

-Crisp Hack Summit
+The Agility Hack Summit
 =================

-Crisp Hack Summit is a 2-day event where we meet up at a off-site location and hack on pet projects and similar.
+Our Hack Summit is a 2-day event where we meet up at a off-site location and hack on pet projects and similar.

 Hack Summit gives everyone an opportunity to: